ezdiy/cogo/README.md

 possibility.

-Furthermore, the dependence on unexported field offset in `g` is horrible a hack, never the less if you want seamless import thats what this package is for.
+Furthermore, the dependence on unexported field offset in `g` is a horrible hack.
+The repo as is will be updated to only work with recent versions (now Go 1.12.x).
+It's meant only for import into environments which can't afford modified runtime.

-A proper way to do this (and get support for all platforms and inlining), is this simple patch to your Go runtime:
+A proper way to do this (and get support for all platforms, go versions and inlining), is this patch:

 ```
 diff --git a/src/runtime/proc.go b/src/runtime/proc.go